Andhar Maya: Cast

+Production

 Release

 The series is set to premiere on 30 May 2025 on ZEE5.
-A promotional trailer was released in 19 May 2025.
+A promotional trailer was released on 19 May 2025.

 Reception

 Andhar Maya received mixed reviews from critics, with praise for its atmospheric setting and performances, but criticism for its execution and pacing.

 Scroll.in noted that the series is initially overloaded with strange events, jump scares, and wonky camera angles.
 The ominousness is unrelenting, and the squabbling between the cousins over the fate of the property is enervating.

 Loksatta praised the series for its gripping start and the unfolding mysteries within the ancestral home.
 The review highlighted the performances of Kishor Kadam, Rutuja Bagwe, and Shubhankar Tawde, stating that each episode increases the suspense.

 M9 News criticized the series for its weak execution despite having an intriguing concept.
 The review pointed out that while the show has potential, it fails to deliver a satisfying experience due to its predictable storytelling and lack of impactful horror elements.